SFPC/workshops/Introduction to Coding/class2.md

 * Print your work to the console `console.log`
 * Transfer your console printing to the DOM `document.body.innerHTML = ...`

+## Lecture

 ### [MIPS Instruction Set](http://www.mrc.uidaho.edu/mrc/people/jff/digital/MIPSir.html)

 In their early days, computers evolved 3 important abilities:

- - ability to store things into memory and pull them back out
+* ability to store things into memory and pull them back out
- - ask if numbers are equal, not equal, larger than or less than each other
+* ask if numbers are equal, not equal, larger than or less than each other
- - control flow: not simply read the program top-down but jump around: go back up (loop), skip bits of code (branching)
+* control flow: not simply read the program top-down but jump around: go back up (loop), skip bits of code (branching)

 Javascript gets us access to these parts of a computer.

-### var
+## var

+**var** is very important. the moment you see that, imagine the computer digs a little hole in the memory, like you dig to plant a plant in the garden.

 what are all the things that we can put inside of a variable?
-Let's start small: numbers and strings.
+Let's start small:

+* numbers
+* strings

 ```javascript
 var number = 0;